DRIVER-EU/csharp-test-bed-adapter/README.md

 * [Mobile Location Protocol (MLP)](https://en.wikipedia.org/wiki/Mobile_Location_Protocol)
 * [Test-bed large data update messages](https://github.com/DRIVER-EU/avro-schemas/tree/master/core/large-data)

-### src\CoreMessages
+### src\SimMessages

-The code project that bundles all system/core message formats defined for the DRIVER-EU Test-bed.
-These schemas can also be found at [DRIVER-EU avro-schemas](https://github.com/DRIVER-EU/avro-schemas/tree/master/core).
-This project is required for `CSharpTestBedAdapter` to run.
-The following message formats are currently implemented:
+The code project that bundles all simulation message formats defined for the Common Simulation Space (CSS) of the DRIVER-EU Test-bed.
+All these Avro schemas can be found at [DRIVER-EU avro-schemas](https://github.com/DRIVER-EU/avro-schemas/tree/master/sim).
+This project is not required for `CSharpTestBedAdapter` to run.

-* Heartbeat: sending to topic `system_heartbeat`
-This allows the adapter to indicate it is still alive for all other adapters in the test-bed.
-* Log: sending to topic `system_loggin`
-Both the adapter as your application can send log messages to the test-bed to inform operators on what is going on inside the application.
-* Admin heartbeat: receiving from topic `system_admin_heartbeat` The adapter checks if the admin tool inside the test-bed is alive.
-If not during the first 10 seconds of this adapters existence, the adapter will enter `DEBUG` mode.
-If the admin tool was present but connection is lost somehow, the adapter will enter `DISABLED` mode until the admin tool comes back alive, re-sending and re-receiving all messages that were queued during being disabled.
-* Timing: receiving from topic `system_timing`
-The [time service](https://github.com/DRIVER-EU/test-bed-time-service) updates all adapters for setting a global time frame.
-Current time information can be retrieved from the `GetTimeInfo` method.
-* Time control: receiving from topic `system_timing_control` The [time service](https://github.com/DRIVER-EU/test-bed-time-service) also notifies all adapters on time changes, for instance whenever a running trial is paused.
-Currently, this is only changing the time state in the current time information.

 ### Dependencies